Leesylvania, Virginia: 2020 census

+2010 census

 The community was first listed as a census designated place under the name Neabsco in the 2010 U.S. census formed from part of Woodbridge CDP and additional area.

 In the 2010 Census, Leesylvania, then named Neabsco, had a population of 12,068.
-As of the 2020 Census, it had a population of 21,193.

 Geography

 Leesylvania is in southeastern Prince William County and is bordered to the northeast by Woodbridge, to the northwest by Dale City, to the west by Montclair, to the south by Cherry Hill, and to the east by Leesylvania State Park.
 The CDP lies at an elevation of 13 ft above sea level.

 The CDP is bisected by Neabsco Creek with Powells Creek passing through at the southern area, both of which flow west—east into the Potomac River near the state park.